AOSC-Dev/systemd-boot-friend-rs/README.md

-# Your systemd-boot's best friend ever (Implemented in Rust)
+# Your systemd-boot's best friend ever (hopefully)

 A kernel version manager for systemd-boot